-I read that Kimberly Daniels was heavily funded by Republican PACS.
-Was it some of the advertising from those PACS that swayed voters?
-My guess is that it was something in those flyers and NOT that voters supported bills like SB 436.
-Don’t most people want their religion taught at home and at their religious institutions and NOT at the public school?
+Were those the reasons people voted for Kimberly Daniels instead of Paula Wright?
+My guess is NO!
+My guess is that it was something in those flyers (funded by Republican PACs) and NOT that voters supported bills like SB 436 .
+My guess is that most people want their religion taught at home and at their religious institutions and NOT at the public school.
 The public schools include people from a variety of religions as well as the non-religious.
 This is the essence of SB 436 that Daniels and Bean and Fischer voted YES on:

 Public schools (but not charter schools) must allow prayers said out loud at the podium at school events, and teachers must be allowed to proselytize their own religion at the school